This tutorial explains WEKA Dataset, Classifier, and J48 Algorithm for Decision Tree. Also provides information about sample ARFF datasets for Weka:

 - Attributes: 21 attributes in the dataset.

-The panel below current relation shows the name of attributes.
+The panel below the current relation shows the name of attributes.

 In the right panel, the selected attribute statistics are displayed.
 Select the attribute “checking_status”.